2007 NASCAR Busch Series: Sam's Town 250

 The Sam's Town 250 was held October 27 at Memphis Motorsports Park.
 Marcos Ambrose won his first NASCAR career pole.
 This race marked the Busch Series debut of 2007 Indianapolis 500 winner and 2007 IndyCar season champion Dario Franchitti, as well as Rolex Sports Car Series driver Colin Braun.
 Also, 18-year-old Chase Austin became the first African-American to start a Busch Series race since Bill Lester in 1999.
 The race would be dominated by crashes, including one that thwarted Edwards' bid to lock up the championship.
 Through all the wrecks, a previously winless Reutimann dominated the race, holding off Mike Bliss and David Ragan on a green-white-checkered finish to win his first career Busch Series race and the second for Toyota on a short track.
-The race was slowed by 25 cautions, a record for the year and 1 caution short of the Series all-time record.
+The race was slowed by 25 cautions, a record for the year and 1 caution short of the Series all-time record which occurred in 1992.
 Ron Young, who finished 17th, suffered a 50-point penalty after illegal shock absorbers were found during post-race inspection.